paulbradshaw/jsintro/onclick/readme.md

 ## What do we know?

-* `onclick` is an *event handler* which is used as an attribute of a HTML tag.
-The *value* of that attribute (whatever comes after the `=` is the name of the function that should run when someone clicks on the HTML button, text or other object)
+* `onclick` can be used to run a *function* when something is clicked: it is called an *event handler* because it handles the 'event' of something being clicked. `onclick` is used as an attribute of a HTML tag.
+The *value* of that attribute (whatever comes after the `=` is the name of the function that should run when someone clicks on the HTML button, text or other object).
+* You can now write a function in your code that runs when `onclick` is triggered
+* `getElementById` is one of a number of ways to target an element in your HTML page.
+We used it to add extra text detailing the answer to a question and the user's result.
+* `textContent` can be used to replace the text contents of the HTML tag or tags targeted (it can also be used to *get* the text contents, but that's another story)
+* `innerHTML` can be used to insert new HTML into a tag or tags targeted.
+We used it to add extra formatting and an image.
+* Variables can be used to store and change a user's score - and then display those back in the HTML page
+* Passing **arguments** to a function with `onclick` means we can test those and/or include those in the newly generated HTML
+* An `if` test can be used to test that argument and run extra lines of code (such as increasing the score variable) if the test is met.

 ## Tasks

 * Although we have used `onclick` inside the `<input>` tag which happens to create a clickable button, it can be used on other HTML tags as well.
 Try using it on the `<h1>` tag by changing it to `<h1 onclick="giveAnswer()">`.
 Why would we normally want to avoid using it with a text tag, however?

 ## Further reading